 A special children's exhibit area, The Treehouse, will open in 2015.

 From a life-size T. rex skeleton cast to a 1950s soda shop to rare pottery pieces, the State Museum offers interesting opportunities for you to connect North Dakota history with your life.

 HISTORY FOR everyone.

 The State Archives is responsible for the documentary collections of the State Historical Society of North Dakota.
 It is the official state archives, and acquires and preserves all types of research materials, including manuscript collections, books, periodicals, maps, newspapers, audio and video materials, and photographs.

 The State Historical Society of North Dakota collects and preserves artifacts chronicling North Dakota’s history.

 The collections of the Society are available for research.
 People frequently return to view items donated by family members.
 To research or view items, please request an appointment.
 Public Questions form.
 Your request will be e-mailed directly to the museum staff.
 An appointment will be made for a mutually agreeable date and time.
 You will receive a response within 30 days.

-The State Historical Society of North Dakota administers a network of 56 state historic sites and interpretive centers.
+The State Historical Society of North Dakota administers a network of 57 museums & historic sites.

 612 East Boulevard Ave.